Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Proof of main result

 As mentioned in the overview section~\ref{ssec:hi:convex}, the issue with applying the Law of Large Numbers is that $\{Z_t\}$ are not i.i.d.
 (For example, even though we show below that these random variables have the desired first moments---which allows us to adapt the Law of Large Numbers---one can check that $\{Z_t\}$ are neither independent nor identically distributed.)
 Now observe that $\lambda_t$ depends on the realizations of only the \textit{previous} $\beta_0, \dots, \beta_{t-1}$.
 Moreover, $\lambda_t$ lies inside $[m, M]$ by Lemma~\ref{lem:sep:uni:helper}.
 Thus by the equalization property of the Arcsine distribution (\cref{lem:arc-equalization}), $\E[Z_t] = \log\Racc$ for all $t$, even if $\lambda_t$ is chosen adversarially as a function of the previous $\beta_0, \dots, \beta_{t-1}$.
 Indeed, by the independence of $\{\beta_t\}$ and the Law of Iterated Expectations:

 Therefore it suffices to show

 We show this by adapting the standard proof of Kolmogorov's Strong Law of Large Numbers, see e.g.~\citep{martingale-book} for the classical proof.
 We first argue that

-forms a martingale w.r.t.$\,$its own filtration $\{F_n\}$, as stated in the following lemma.
+forms a martingale w.r.t.$\,$the natural filtration $\cF_n = \sigma(\{\beta_t\}_{t < n})$, as stated in the following lemma.
 Intuitively this follows from the calculation~\eqref{eq:sep:uni:main:expectation}; a formal proof is deferred to Appendix~\ref{app-pf:lem:L1-martingale}. \begin{lemma}[Martingale helper lemma] $\{M_n\}$ is an $L_1$-bounded martingale w.r.t.\,$\{F_n\}$. \end{lemma}

 Thus we may apply the Martingale Convergence Theorem (see e.g.,~\citep[\S11.5]{martingale-book}) to establish that $M_{\infty} := \lim_{n \to \infty} M_n$ exists and is finite almost surely.
 Therefore by Kronecker's Lemma (recalled below), we conclude that $\frac{1}{n}\sum_{t=0}^{n-1} (Z_t - \E[Z_t]) \asc 0$, proving~\eqref{eq:goal-2} as desired. \end{proof}